codehubjfs/ConsoleProjects/Piratheesh/Task Management/Console/TaskManagementSystem/Readme.md

 - Maven
 - Oracle Database
 - JDBC
-- MyBatis (for Spring MVC and Servlet versions)

 ## Prerequisites
 Before you begin, ensure you have the following installed on your machine: